leapwallet/initia-vibe-chain/AI_WORKFLOW_GUIDE.md

 ```
 Setup InterwovenKit wallet integration for an Initia dApp frontend.

-Context from Step 1: You have a deployed Move smart contract with module address configured in VITE_MODULE_ADDRESS.
+Context from Step 1: You have a deployed Move smart contract with a module address (your deployer's hex address, e.g., `0x55037beec8e307fa9d48c2d7121e170be9517c14`) configured in VITE_MODULE_ADDRESS.
 Context from Step 3: vite.config.ts and .env file are configured.

 Task: Create the InterwovenKit provider wrapper, integrate it into the app, and add a wallet connection component.